 NuStar Pipeline Operating Partnership L.P. is a subsidiary of NuStar Energy L.P.
-Our business unit consists of pipeline systems that transports refined petroleum products, including gasoline, diesel and propane throughout Kansas, Nebraska, Iowa, South Dakota, North Dakota and Minnesota.
-We also operate an anhydrous ammonia pipeline system in Louisiana, Arkansas, Missouri, Illinois, Indiana, Iowa and Nebraska.
+Our business unit consists of pipeline systems, ranging between 3" to 16" in diameter, that transports refined petroleum products, including gasoline, diesel, and propane throughout Kansas, Nebraska, Iowa, South Dakota, North Dakota, and Minnesota.
+We also operate an anhydrous ammonia pipeline system in Louisiana, Arkansas, Missouri, Illinois, Indian, Iowa and Nebraska ranging between 3" to 10" in diameter.
 Anhydrous ammonia is primarily used as agricultural fertilizer and used as a feedstock to a number of industrial applications.